-SWAT teams sent after ‘armed’ man barricaded in Caesars Palace
+SWAT standoff with ‘armed hostage-taker’ throwing items from Las Vegas hotel window

-Caesars Palace standoff news - live: SWAT teams respond to ‘armed’ man barricaded in Las Vegas hotel room
+Caesars Palace - live: SWAT standoff with ‘armed hostage-taker’ throwing items from Las Vegas hotel window

 Las Vegas police sending crisis negotiators and SWAT teams in response to man barricaded in famed Nevada casino and hotel

-A man barricaded has himself inside the famous Caesars Palace hotel and casino in Las Vegas on Tuesday morning, claiming he is armed.
+A man has barricaded himself inside the famous Caesars Palace hotel and casino in Las Vegas on Tuesday morning, claiming he is armed.

-Vegas police are sending SWAT teams and crisis negotiators to the site to respond, and have described the initial 911 call to officials as a “domestic disturbance.”
+Vegas police said the man pulled a woman into his room “by force” and that she remains inside.

-Police officers previously attempted to speak with the man, but he refused to open his door and said he was armed, KSNV reports.
+“She is still in the room at this time,” a police spokesman said on Tuesday during a press update.
+“The female has been heard from and is still OK.”

 A bystander told The Independent a broken window could be seen on the outside of the building, and someone inside was throwing objects out.